-These preconfigured poles and zeroes internal to the TPS54356 limit the range of output filter configurations.
-A variety of capacitor values and types of dielectric are supported.
-There are a number of different ways to calculate the output filter capacitor value and ESR to work with the internal compensation network.
-This procedure outlines a relatively simple procedure that produces good results with an output filter consisting of a high ESR dielectric capacitor in parallel with a low ESR ceramic capacitor.
-Use of the SWIFT Designer Software for designs with unusually high closed loop crossover frequencies, low value, low ESR output capacitors such as ceramics or if the designer is unsure about the design procedure.
+The external compensation used with the TPS54350 allows for a wide range of output filter configurations.
+A large range of capacitor values and types of dielectric are supported.
+The design example uses type 3 compensation consisting of R1, R3, R5, C6, C7 and C8.
+Additionally, R2 along with R1 forms a voltage divider network that sets the output voltage.
+These component reference designators are the same as those used in the SWIFT Designer Software.
+There are a number of different ways to design a compensation network.
+This procedure outlines a relatively simple procedure that produces good results with most output filter combinations.
+Use of the SWIFT Designer Software for designs with unusually high closed loop crossover frequencies, low value, low ESR output capacitors such as ceramics or if the designer is unsure about the design procedure is recommended.